m-anish/PagodaLightPico/README.md

 1. Clone this repository to your local machine.
 2. **Copy `config.json.sample` to `config.json`** and update it with your WiFi credentials, timezone offset/name, I2C pins, and other settings.
+3. **Copy `sun_times.json.sample` to `sun_times.json`** and adjust for your location (latitude/longitude) and local sunrise/sunset times.
-3. Copy all files to your Raspberry Pi Pico W.
+4. Copy all files to your Raspberry Pi Pico W.
-4. Boot the Pico W; the system will connect to WiFi, sync time, and start LED control.
+5. Boot the Pico W; the system will connect to WiFi, sync time, and start LED control.

 ## Configuration